 I’ll be honest – the Magic Kingdom dining situation isn’t my favorite.
-It’s not that the food isn’t good, it’s just that I love the dining at the other parks (Epcot’s World Showcase is my absolute favorite).
+It’s not that the food isn’t good, it’s just that I love the dining at the other parks (Epcot’s World Showcase is my absolute favorite) so much more.
 But, chance are, you’ll be spending enough time at the Magic Kingdom that you’ll need to eat a few meals there.
 Here’s our guide to Magic Kingdom dining, including table service and quick service restaurants, as well as snacks.

 The Complete Guide to Magic Kingdom Dining – The Good and the Bad